IritaSee/se3gcnn-medical/README.md

 To get test results from all models, the script equiv_test.py is used.
 This script generates test results from both the original test set and a randomly rotated test set.
 To make sure the random rotations that are used for all experiments are the same, we generate these random rotations first and use these rotations for all trained models.
 To generate the rotations, run ```python gen_cube_rotation_inds.py --path [your path to the root folder]```

 After the random rotations are generated, we can generate the test results from all models that were trained, using both the original and the rotated test set.
+The accuracies and dices scores of each scan will be stored in a folder named ```images/``` in the experiment folder, and the predicted segmentation will also be generated and stored in ```images/```.

 To generate the results from OursFull<sup>- </sup> or OursFull<sup>+</sup>, run ```python equiv_test.py --path [your path to the root folder] --interoplate --grid_size 7 --model_capacity [small or big] --exp_name [your wandb name] --run_path [name of the folder to be created to store the results] --epoch [the epoch you choose] --network ours_full```